apache/celix/documents/development/README.md

 ## Comments and Documentation

 - Use Doxygen for code documentation.
-- Write comments that explain the purpose of the code, focusing on the "why" rather than the "how."
+- Write comments that explain the purpose of the code, focusing on the "why" rather than the "how".
 - Apply doxygen documentation to all public API's.
 - Use the javadoc style for doxygen documentation.
 - Use `@` instead of `\` for doxygen commands.